realA10001986/Time-Circuits-Display/README.md

 How to select the Time-rotation Interval:
 - Hold ENTER to invoke main menu
-- Press ENTER until "TIME-ROTATION-INTERVAL" is shown
+- Press ENTER repeatedly until "TIME-ROTATION-INTERVAL" is shown
 - Hold ENTER, "INT" is displayed
-- Press ENTER to cycle through the possible Time-rotation Interval values.
+- Press ENTER repeatedly to cycle through the possible Time-rotation Interval values.
 - A value of 0 disables automatic time cycling ("OFF").
 - Non-zero values make the device cycle through a number of pre-programmed times.
 The value means "minutes" (hence "MIN-UTES") between changes.
 - Hold ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)

 How to adjust the display brightness:
 - Hold ENTER to invoke main menu
-- Press ENTER until "BRIGHTNESS" is shown
+- Press ENTER repeatedly until "BRIGHTNESS" is shown
 - Hold ENTER, the displays show all elements, the top-most display says "LVL"
-- Press ENTER to cycle through the possible levels (1-5)
+- Press ENTER repeatedly to cycle through the possible levels (1-5)
 - Hold ENTER to use current value and proceed to next display
 - After the third display, "SAVING" is displayed briefly and the menu is left automatically.

 How to find out the IP address and WiFi status:
 - Hold ENTER to invoke main menu
-- Press ENTER until "NET-WORK" is shown
+- Press ENTER repeatedly until "NET-WORK" is shown
 - Hold ENTER, the displays show the IP address
 - Press ENTER to view the WiFi status
 - Hold ENTER to leave the menu